 Some people simply throw a layer of mulch on the ground and call it good.

-But I like to grow a cover crop — and I especially like to grow fava beans as a dual-purpose cover crop) as part of my overall lazy gardening strategy of more food, less work.
+But I like to grow a cover crop—and I especially like to grow fava beans (a dual-purpose cover crop) as part of my overall lazy gardening strategy of more food, less work.

 Benefits of growing fava beans as a cover crop